RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 ## Course information

 **Instructor**: Robert Talbert, Ph.D., Professor of Mathematics.
 Email: talbertr@gvsu.edu.
-Phone: ???
+Phone: 616.331.8968.

-**Instructor availability:** My office is **Mackinac Hall C-2-513**; however due to public health concerns, **all student meetings this semester will be conducted remotely** unless you have a specific need that requires a physical meeting outside of class.
-Open drop-in hours will be held *(insert times here)* through Google Meet, using the link *(insert link here)*. **You do not need an appointment for open drop-in hours; just click the link to join.** (You may be put into a waiting room if there is a meeting in process.)
-Outside those hours, you can contact me by email or phone, through a direct message on Campuswire, or by scheduling an appointment at http://rtalbert.youcanbook.me.
+**Office:** My office is **Mackinac Hall C-2-513**.
+All student meetings this semester will be conducted online unless you have a specific need that requires a physical meeting.

+**Open drop-in hours:** **Monday through Thursday, 1-1:50pm**, using the link [http://gvsu.edu/s/1qX](http://gvsu.edu/s/1qX) and password **growthmind**. **You do not need an appointment.** If you cannot attend open drop-in hours, you can contact me by email, through a Campuswire direct message, or by scheduling an appointment at http://rtalbert.youcanbook.me.

-**Limits on availability:** Please note that **I typically only check email and other messages between 6am and 6pm on weekdays and once on Saturday mornings**.
-If you send a message that needs a response during those times, *you can expect to get a response within 6 hours*.
+**Availability:** I typically only check email and other messages between 6am and 6pm on weekdays and once on Saturday mornings.
+If you send a message that needs a response during those times, you can expect to get a response within 6 hours.
 Otherwise you can expect one when I am back online.
-Please plan accordingly --- for example, do not send messages after 6pm with the expectation of an immediate response. **If you have a question and it can be made public, you'll get a much faster response if you post it to CampusWire instead**.

-**Face-to-face Meetings**: This course is being conducted in a *staggered hybrid* mode in which your section is split into two groups, called the "Red" group and the "Blue" group, and the different groups take turns meeting face-to-face (F2F) and working online.
+**Face-to-face Meetings**: Your section is split into two groups ("Red" and "Blue") and the different groups take turns meeting face-to-face (F2F) and working online.
 The time and location of your F2F meetings depends on your section and group:

 | Section |  Red group  | Blue group |
 |:------: | :--: | :---: |
 | 02 | Monday/Wednesday 10:00-10:50am, Mackinac Hall D-1-135 | Tuesday/Thursday 10:00-10:50am, Mackinac Hall D-1-135
 | 04 | Monday/Wednesday 3:00-3:50pm, Mackinac Hall A-1-165 | Tuesday/Thursday 3:00-3:50pm, Mackinac Hall A-1-165

-**Textbook:** We will use *Active Calculus* (2018 edition) by Matt Boelkins.
-The textbook is freely available online at https://activecalculus.org/single/frontmatter.html.
-There is also a PDF version available, and instructions for ordering a printed copy, at  https://activecalculus.org/. **The online version is preferred.**
+**Textbook:** *Active Calculus* (2018 edition) by Matt Boelkins.
+The textbook is freely available online at https://activecalculus.org/ACS.html. **This online version is preferred.** There is also a PDF version available, and instructions for ordering a printed copy, at https://activecalculus.org/.

-**Course website and discussion board:** All course announcements, assignments, and grades will be communicated using the course **Blackboard** site available at http://mybb.gvsu.edu All other course communications (including additional examples, guidance on assignments, etc.) will be available through **Campuswire**, our class discussion tool; to join, go to https://campuswire.com/p/GAD2DF67E and join with the code ``7913``.
+**Course website and discussion board:** All course announcements, assignments, and grades will be communicated using the course **Blackboard** site available at http://mybb.gvsu.edu.
+All other course communications will be available through **Campuswire**, our class discussion tool; to join, go to https://campuswire.com/p/GAD2DF67E and use the code ``7913``.

-**Course calendar:** A Google Calendar for the course, will all due dates and other important time-sensitive information posted on it, is available on Blackboard through a link in the left sidebar. **Be sure to check the calendar once daily** for upcoming events.
+**Course calendar:** A Google Calendar, will all due dates and other important time-sensitive information posted on it, is available on Blackboard  in the left sidebar. **Be sure to check the calendar once daily** for upcoming events.
 The calendar is kept up-to-date constantly and **in cases of apparent conflicts in times or dates, the calendar is considered to be correct always.**

 **Technology:** To use the course tools, you will need to have access to the following: